-• Parent recommendation form with signature for authorization of NNAT3 assessment (Nonverbal assessment) A parent permission form must be signed by the parent/guardian before a student can be formally assessed, identified, and services provided to a student.
+• Parent recommendation form with signature for authorization of NNAT3 assessment (Nonverbal assessment) or CogAT assessment.
+A parent permission form must be signed by the parent/guardian before a student can be formally assessed, identified, and services provided to a student.